ideahacks/mugs/README.md

 # MIGS

-MIGS (MongoDB in Google Sheets) calls the MongoDB Data API in Google Apps Script, which uses the content of Google Sheets spreadsheets.
+MIGS (MongoDB in Google Sheets) performs CRUD operations on a MongoDB database, using information from spreadsheets in Google Sheets.

-# Contributors
+## Contributors

 Thanks to Kevin Zhang for writing most of the original Apps Script code.